SrGMC/tools/compresser/README.md

 # compresser.sh

-Tool to compress PDFs and files into 7z archives
+Tool to compress PDFs and files into 7z archives.

 ## Table of contents